 At St Brigid's we have a strong focus on leadership and bringing out the best in each and every child.
 For us leadership means being the best person we can be in everything, every time, everywhere, and being a positive influence for ourselves, others and the world around us particularly in faith, justice and learning.

 Our school actively promotes our 'Positive Behaviours for Learning' (PB4L) program and we set clear expectations for students with an aim to educate them in making positive life choices and accepting responsibility for them.
 Our school rules reflect this: 'With a faithful heart I can be the best person I can be when I am respectful, responsible and safe.'

-Our school, parents, parish & the wider community work together in partnership for the common good and education of our students.
+Our school, parents, parish and the wider community work together in partnership for the common good and education of our students.
 St Brigid's values and invites involvement in the wider community through its strong and extremely successful involvement in sports and the creative arts and an annual focus on social justice issues.

-The St Brigid’s Gwynneville Parish was founded in 1948, with Fr James M. Evans as its first Parish Priest.
+The St Brigid’s Gwynneville Parish was founded in 1948, with Fr James M. Evans as its first parish priest.

 Our school was founded in 1951 by the Sisters of the Good Samaritan of the Order of St Benedict.
 The founding principal was Sr M. Joan Healy.

 St Brigid of Kildare was an Irish nun known for her faithfulness and generous heart.
 We celebrate her feast day on February 1.

 ‘Cor Fidum’ (Our motto, meaning 'Faithful Heart') & ‘I.O.G.D’ which represents a motto in Latin from the rule of St Benedict:

 In Omnibus Glorificetur Deus ~ That in all things God may be glorified.